| | |

 Frankfurt Cathedral

 This was one of few buildings in the old city that partially survived the bombing.
 Though the church dates to the 14th century, its current incarnation is mostly a mid-19th-century creation, partially rebuilt after the war.
-You can go up the tower for the view of the New Old Town.
+You can climb the 328 steps up the tower for a view of the New Old Town.
+A small museum in the cloister and a nearby building houses valuable objects belonging to parish.

 Frankfurt Cathedral as seen from the river.